 Save to give: Planning for your ‘philanthropy retirement’

 Vanguard Charitable is celebrating its 20th year of operation.
-For me, as the chief financial officer, part of what this means is that we now have 20 years’ worth of market data to consider.
-We can look at how charitable investments made in our very first year would have performed in the intervening time and use real-life evidence to examine our 'save to give' mantra, our belief that long-term, strategic philanthropy is the most effective way to make a difference.
+That means we now have 20 years’ worth of market data to consider.
+We can look at how charitable investments made in our very first year would have performed in the intervening time and use real-life evidence to examine our 'save-to-give' mantra, our belief that long-term, strategic philanthropy is the most effective way to make a difference.

-In my first scenario1, given that the week of October 15-21 is 2017 National Retirement Security Week, I’d like to consider an important question.
-How can 'save to give' help us support the charities we care about after we retire?
-We know that savvy investors begin planning for retirement long before their working days draw to a close.
-I didn’t realize until I began working at Vanguard Charitable that philanthropic individuals might also include charitable giving in their retirement planning.
-The charities we admire and the causes we care about do not stop needing our support when we stop working.
-By planning ahead now, we can support ourselves and our families, as well as our favorite nonprofits.
-I like to call this our 'philanthropy retirement.'
+In the first scenario1, consider an important question: How can save-to-give help you support the charities you care about after retirement?
+Savvy investors begin planning for retirement long before their working days draw to a close.
+But did you know that philanthropic individuals might also include charitable giving in their retirement planning?
+The charities you admire and the causes you care about do not stop needing support when you stop working.
+By planning ahead now, you can support yourself and your family, as well as your favorite nonprofits.
+This is called your 'philanthropy retirement.'

 So let’s assume that the year is 1997.
 A hypothetical donor named Jessica is 10 years away from her target retirement date of 2007, and she realizes just how important it is to her that she continue to support a collection of charities that provide services to military veterans.
 She does not anticipate being able to contribute additional funds to charity after she retires, but she believes she has the ability to donate in the next 10 years, as she continues to draw a salary.

 |“The charities you admire and the causes you care about do not stop needing our support when you stop working.
 By planning ahead now, you can support ourself and your family, as well as your favorite nonprofits.
 This call your ‘philanthropy retirement.’”|